 Your nonprofit’s supporters engage with your organization because they want to contribute to the change you’re powering in the community.
 The more you emphasize the role they play in this change, the more invested they’ll be in contributing financially and spreading awareness of your work.

-What are Best Practices for Donor Recognition?
+What Are Some Best Practices for Donor Recognition?

 Make the most of your organization’s time and resources by employing a thoughtful donor recognition strategy tailored to your donors’ interests.
 Your donor management system (or CRM) should have valuable information on your supporters, such as communication preferences, giving history, demographics, and other involvement details to inform your approach.